Hughes (ACT)

 Hughes demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Vocational pathways account for 16.9%.
-Advanced diplomas make up 8.4% and certificates 8.5%.
-Educational participation is high, with 30.9% of residents currently enrolled in formal education.
+Vocational pathways account for 16.9% of qualifications among those in this age group, with advanced diplomas comprising 8.4% and certificates making up 8.5%.
+Educational participation is particularly high in Hughes, with 30.9% of residents currently enrolled in formal education.
 This includes 10.1% in primary education, 9.0% in secondary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education